traitecoevo/mortality_bci/docker/README.md

 When you run this, it will take a few minutes to copy some files over to your cluster, build a Docker image on the cluster, run clusterous_env parallel across the master and workers, and then create an SSH tunnel so that you can access the web-based notebook from your computer.
 Once the command finishes running, you should see output similar to this:

 ```
+Checking for Docker images...
+Copying files...
+Starting 80 instances of engine
+Starting 1 instance of redis
+Launched 2 components: redis, engine

 Message for user:
-The IPython engines may take up to 30 seconds to become available.
-The connection file is located at:
-/home/data/ipython/profile/security/ipcontroller-client.json
-To access IPython notebook, use this URL: http://localhost:8888
+To access redis, use this URL: http://localhost:6379
 ```

 Test that things are working by running
 ```
-redis-cli -p 31379 PING
+redis-cli -p 6379 PING
 ```

 which should return `PONG` (and not "Connection refused").